xideaai/SpaceCompany/README.md

 - Reworked Science Techs
 - Balanced Science Tab
 - Removed the ability for science to be clicked - it can only be gained slowly
-- Energy and Charcoal engines
+- Energy and Titanium engines
-- Charcoal
+- Titanium
 - Removed Gas

 v0.0.1